iamyounix/msimagb460_tomahawk/README.md

 ### Fix Keyboard Wake

-As refered as [Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended), there is a workaround fix keyboard wake.
+As refered from [Dortania](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-1-add-wake-type-property-recommended), there is a workaround fix keyboard wake.
 There are two choice which is via config.plist (DeviceProperties) or ACPI.

 * **DeviceProperties**
   * add `acpi-wake-type` | `Data` | `<01>` to our USB device.
 In this case is **XHC1**.
 Edit USB device path using [ProperTree](https://github.com/corpnewt/ProperTree).